Scuba Gear

 via The Scuba Doctor and the Bass Strait Aquatic Club, the idea

-of creating a set of twin cylinders for increased safety and time
+of creating a set of double cylinders for increased safety and time

 at depth.
-The goal was to create a twin cylinder setup, with a separate
+The goal was to create a double cylinder setup, with a separate

 set of regulators and instruments.
 My existing regulator and instrument